Phạm Thành Lương: Club

 Phạm Thành Lương was born in Ung Hoa district, Ha Tay Province (now in Hanoi).
 He trained at Ha Tay Football Club before joining ACB Hanoi Young Club.
 In 2005, he led his club to the finals of the National U-21 Football Championship.
-Later on, Lương was chosen to play for the first team of Hà Nội ACB.
+Later on, Thành Lương was chosen to play for the first team of Hà Nội ACB.

 In 2008, he was assigned to move to Thể Công but it was rejected.
 Later that year, he won the Young Player of the Year award, Young Player of Asia in 2009.

 After Hà Nội F.C. folded in 2012, he moved to rival Hà Nội T&T.

 International

-Lương was the member of the squad that won the 2008 AFF Suzuki Cup.
+Thành Lương was the member of the squad that won the 2008 AFF Suzuki Cup.
 On December 8, 2008, he scored his first goal for the national team against Malaysia national football team in the tournament.
 Two days later, he scored a goal against Laos in the 4–0 win.
 He captained the U-23 Vietnam to win the silver medal at the 2009 Southeast Asian Games.
 His performance in the tournament was seen by the Vietnamese press and he was awarded the Vietnamese Golden Ball.
-Lương announced his retirement from Vietnam National team after being eliminated by Indonesia in the 2nd leg of AFF Suzuki Cup 2016 Semi Final.
+Thành Lương announced his retirement from Vietnam National team after being eliminated by Indonesia in the 2nd leg of AFF Suzuki Cup 2016 Semi Final.